The Vicious Cycle Of Your Memories

 • Learn how to meditate

-Meditation is a very good way to master mind control (if not the ONLY way)
+Meditation is an excellent way to master mental control (if not the ONLY way)

 Remember that, and choke it off early.

 Think good – feel good.
-This is a shortcut to healing from a break up.
+That's a shortcut to healing from a breakup.

 Your friend,